benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 recent web-analytics tools, launched in <a href="https://www.arp242.net/goatcounter.html">August 2019</a>.
-Created by Martin Tournoij, it has more of a "made by a single developer" feel than other tools; it's a little less slick-looking than some, but it is also very developer-friendly and simple to set up.</p>
+Created by Martin Tournoij, it has more of a "made by a single developer" feel than other tools; it's a little less slick-looking than some, but it is also developer-friendly and simple to set up.</p>

 <img class="photo" src="/images/lwn-goatcounter.png" alt="[GoatCounter UI from
 www.goatcounter.com]" title="GoatCounter UI">

-<p>The tool supports all the basic analytics: page views and visits by URL,
+<p>The tool supports all of the basic analytics: page views and visits by URL,
 browser and operating system statistics, device screen sizes, locations, and referrer information.
-By default GoatCounter shows the last 7 days with counts broken down by hour, but site owners can adjust the date span with simple controls.</p>
+By default GoatCounter shows the last seven days with counts broken down by hour, but site owners can adjust the date span with simple controls.</p>